supermihi/lpdec/README.md

     python setup.py install --no-glpk --user

 In both commands, replace ``python`` by an appropriate call to your Python interpreter.
-You will probably run into less problems when using ``python2``.

 Documentation
 -------------